nextleap-project/nextleap-website/_projects/netrights.md

 icon: map-o

-# danger: The content of this page is currently being written.
-Come back very soon!
+The goal of this part of the project is understand and popularize the emerging idea of net rights, as pioneered by the idea of a "magna carta" for the Web by Tim Berners-Lee.
+To achieve that aim, we set up a contributive categorization on Net Rights  to collect previous contributions on Net Rights and related systems.
+Afterwards, we will in combination with an MOOC (online course), discuss the ethics these net rights with a global audience.

 ---

 ## Net Rights

-The goal of this project part is not to write a new legal contribution to net rights but to analyze how they may be re-interpreted and modified by decentralized and crypto-based systems.
-To achieve that aim, we will set up a contributive categorization on Net Rights and augment existing corpus with links to related technologies and experts point of views.
+The goal of this part of the project is understand and popularize the emerging idea of net rights, as pioneered by the idea of a "magna carta" for the Web by Tim Berners-Lee.
+To achieve that aim, we set up a contributive categorization on Net Rights and augment existing corpus with links to related technologies and expert points of views.

-Our plan is thus to experiment with a contributive Forum over Net Rights and related Decentralized and crypto-based systems using text annotation, categorization protocols and contributive mindmapping.
-The first step is to collect previous contributions on Net Rights and related systems.
+ The first step is to collect previous contributions on Net Rights and related systems, and annotate them after holding seminars on related subjects.
+Afterwards, we will in combination with an MOOC (online course), discuss the ethics these net rights with a global audience.

 <div class="row">